-Par Excellence Academy 2022-2023 Parent/Student Handbook
+Par Excellence Academy 2023-2024 Parent/Student Handbook

-Student's Name:PRINT Grade:
+Student's Name: Grade:

+PRINT

-Parent's/Guardian's Name:PRIN Т
+Parent's/Guardian's Name

+PRINT

-school year.
-We consent, support, and a of Conduct as outlined in the Handboo any previously adopted, conflicting Schalthough this Handbook reflects the cut to make changes from time to time to be scellence Academy Handbook for the 2022-2023 agree to follow the policies, procedures, and Code ok.
-We understand that this Handbook overrides nool policies and procedures.
-We recognize that trent policies of the School, it may be necessary est serve the needs of the School and its students.
-We efforts to review new policies and information egular basis.
+We have received a copy of the Par Excellence Academy Handbook for the 2023-2024 school year.
+We consent, support, and agree to follow the policies, procedures, and Code of Conduct as outlined in the Handbook.
+We understand that this Handbook overrides any previously adopted, conflicting School policies and procedures.
+We recognize that although this Handbook reflects the current policies of the School, it may be necessary to make changes from time to time to best serve the needs of the School and its students.
+As a result, we agree to make affirmative efforts to review new policies and information related to changes at the School on a regular basis.
 Agreed to by:

-Student Signature Date

-Parent Signature Date
+Student Signature Date Parent Signature Date

-Resolution No.: Approved:
+Resolution No.: \\\\\\ Approved:\\\\\\